Generate Business Ideas That Matter: A Building Block Approach

 At least once, and in variations, even 10 times.
 No matter whether we talk about books, social networks, apps, or YouTube-cat videos.

 Creation is easy nowadays: There are blog platforms that can be used by anyone, video cameras on every cell phone, and app builders for non-programmers.
 Any average human with a small amount of drive can build something valuable in a relatively short time period.

 Human existence is limited: We all live similar lives, and consequently, face the same problems.
 This is especially the case in today’s globalized world, where differences between countries and cultures disappear steadily.
 One look at the current iTunes app store says enough.
 13 of the Top 20 apps are centered around social media, images, and games.

-So far, so good.
 Now let’s assume your business idea already exists.
-What’s the solution?
+What could be the solution?

 There are enough examples where this approach has worked perfectly.
 After all, there have been social networks before Facebook, and Amazon hasn’t been the first bookstore on the internet.

 Don’t get it wrong, competing with existing products and services can work.
 As long as you are passionate about it, you can win.

 I call it the building block method.
 Business ideas, which are based on this method will be called building block ideas.
 You will find out in a minute why I choose these names.

 This method is based on one important premise:

 There are already enough product & services in the market

 There is more than enough stuff out there to be productive, smart, fit, beautiful, and organized.
 No matter whether we talk about books, information products, services, software, or podcasts.

 But this sheer amount of products and services leads to a totally new generation of problems:

 - How do I find the right notebook according to my needs?

 - Can I trust this information source?